archbardinexile/BGCL/DM-notes.md

 The destruction of the venom was ordered by Queen *Vasilissa*, in league with Anchorheart.

-Rose left a hidden message in her recording of the attack. **Follow fog.
-Find Daniel.**

-..-. --- .-.. .-.. --- .-- / ..-. --- --. / ..-. .. -. -.. / -.. .- -. .. . .-..

 Anchorheart has bound a powerful water elemental to his ship, the *Umberlee's Wrath*.
 It shrouded his fleet in fog during the attack.
-To track the elemental, they can enlist the help of *Daniel*, a meteorologist and member of the *Society of Brilliance*.

-Bantonio and Blythe may recognise the eye sigil on Daniel's ring
-- *Loronath* had the same sigil tattooed on his chest.
-- It appeared on the card marked 'Find us.
-Burn me.'

-Daniel will ask the 6oS to drop magical buoys into the sea at regular intervals so he can record the water temperature.
+To track the elemental, the 6oS have enlisted the help of *Daniel*, a meteorologist and member of the *Society of Brilliance*.
+They must drop magical buoys into the sea at regular intervals so Daniel can record the water temperature.
 Once complete, Daniel can track the water elemental.

-Use **At Sea** encounter tables.
+Use **At Sea** encounter tables
-- Plundered CSCA ships
+- Week-old plundered CSCA ships show signs of Umberlant attack
+- Pirate ship flies Umberlant flag as deterrent when smuggling *joose* though Anchorheart's territory
+  - The smell of joose is impure—unlike that of the business card
+  - Fairy dust is used to make *joose*—it is ethically sourced from the *Sylvan Kingdoms* or stolen from captured fey
 - A whale singing Lydia's song can lead the 6oS to another pillar underwater
+- NPC clinging to rubble is *Elisa Santiago*, **Bantonio**'s niece, who took a bard job aboard a CSCA ship

+*Julian*'s contacts report no strange activity at trade ports.
+However, ships have been reported going to *Os Terrae* from *Farwest Archipelago*.
+The Crosscut Circle have enlisted Githzechi engineers and used materials from *Shka'keth*.

-*ABC* is posing as one of Anchorheart's crew.
+*ABC* is aboard the *Wavemother's Fortune* and intends to rendezvous with Umberlee's Wrath.
+She will pose as the powder monkey of Anchorheart's crew.

-The Wrath of Umberlee can be found sailing for the *Farwest Archipelago*.
+The Wrath of Umberlee can be found sailing for the *Farwest Archipelago* to investigate ships from Os Terrae.
 - If found at sea, the 6oS may choose to tail or attack.
 Anchorheart may recognise the Marley and threaten Elyse.
 - If successfully tailed or found at the Archipelago, Anchorheart prepares a raid on the *Crosscut Circle* base.